ii887522/hydro/docs/struct/Seq.md

 ```ts
 toBound (): Bound
 ```
-It treats this sequence as a boundary.
+Treats this sequence as a boundary.

-It returns A boundary that represents this sequence.
+Returns a boundary that represents this sequence.

 ### **Example usage:**
 ```ts